CodeForBaltimore/lambda-restful-util/README.md

 ### Using the `withStatusCode` function

-To use the `withStatusCode` you only _need_ to specify the response code and the request origin (for CORS).
+To use the `withStatusCode` you only _need_ to specify the response code when declaring the type of response.
+It is recommended to pass an approved origin for the request if applicable when calling that function.
 An example of a simple 200 response is as follows:

 ```
 import util from 'lambda-restful-util'
 ...
-const ok = util.withStatusCode(200, 'http://localhost:8080')
+const ok = util.withStatusCode(200)

 exports.handler = async (event: APIGatewayProxyEvent) => {
   ...
-  return ok('Hey Buddy!')
+  return ok('Hey Buddy!', 'http://localhost:8080')
 }
 ```